 Give your customers flexibility and security with the reliable and convenient pickup options at UPS Access Point™ locations.

-Updated International Origin Surcharge information is now available for review, including rates for international origin shipments that will take effect beginning October 25 and November 1, 2020.Read more about the Peak Surcharge
+Updated International Origin Surcharge information is now available for review, including rates for international origin shipments that will take effect beginning November 15, 2020.Read more about the Peak Surcharge

 Updated Peak Surcharge information is now available for review, including Peak Surcharge rates that will take effect beginning October 4, 2020.Read more about the Peak Surcharge